Maschine2501/NR1-UI/README.md

 Once successfully connected, you can use the command-line interface to control and configure Volumio.

 That's it!
 You have now installed PuTTY and established an SSH connection to your Volumio instance running on the Raspberry Pi.
 You can now interact with Volumio headlessly using the PuTTY terminal on your PC.

+---
+## [Step 3: Install the main NR1-UI software]

+a) Open PuTTY:
+Launch the PuTTY application on your computer (if its not already open)

+b) Connect to your Raspberry Pi:
+Enter the IP address of your Raspberry Pi running Volumio in the "Host Name (or IP address)" field.
+Make sure the connection type is set to "SSH."
+Click the "Open" button to initiate the SSH connection.

+c) Login: When prompted, enter the login credentials for Volumio.
+By default, the username is "volumio," and the password is "volumio."

+e) Clone the repository: In the PuTTY terminal, type the following command and press Enter:

 ```
 git clone http://github.com/theshepherdmatt/NR1-UI.git